PhucHNg/git-live-demo/README.md

 # git-live-demo

-This is a git live demo
+Here is a conflict made from RStudio.